PEACE OFFICER LICENSURE IN MINNESOTA

 - an emergency medical responder (EMR) course, formerly known as “first responder”

-- a course covering the Minnesota criminal code (available online through Alexandria)
+- a course covering the Minnesota criminal and traffic codes (CJ 330 satisfies this requirement)

 - a psychological evaluation (available for a nominal fee through Alexandria)